kordless/EvolveMCP/README.md

 This guide walks you through installing Evolve step by step, even if you're new to programming tools.
 EvolveMCP is a PowerShell utility and MCP server that helps you extend Claude Desktop with custom tools it writes for you and itself.

-> If there is a moment we'll remember, it will be this moment of inception, where we can talk to the AI to write code - anyone can write code.
+> If there's a moment that sticks, it's this one—the spark.
+The instant anyone could just talk to an AI and make it build.
+Code isn’t gatekept anymore.
+Anyone with an idea just got hands.

 ## What is EvolveMCP?